 - Lodging: students are encouraged to find reasonable and safe accommodations for the duration of their research project or internship.
 Additional time in-country must be covered at the students’ expense.

 - Research expenses: funding can be used toward archival or site access fees and other essential research-costs.
 Nanovic grant funding cannot be used toward the purchase of materials or equipment.

 - Health insurance: all Notre Dame undergraduate students on Notre Dame-sponsored international travel are required to enroll in the university international medical assistance and insurance plan with GeoBlue Insurance.
 The cost is $13 - 14 per-week and should be included in the budget.

 Budget submission, review, and follow up:

 When completing their budget, students should provide direct links to the source of estimated costs.
-Students are encouraged to review their budget with the Student Programs Assistant Manager Anna Dolezal.
+Students are encouraged to review their budget with the Student Programs Assistant Director Anna Dolezal.
 Budgets will be carefully reviewed and may be scrubbed to reduce non-essential expenses.
-Upon return, students will be expected to produce all lodging and flight receipts as part of the reporting process.
+Upon return, students will be expected to complete the NI budget template with their actual expenses (to the best of their ability) and include this document in their post-trip report.
 Expenses not approved in the original grant are the student’s responsibility and any unused grant funds must be returned to the Institute.